quantidexyz/levr-sdk/docs/client-hooks/query/use-user.md

 - All data comes from a single multicall for maximum efficiency
 - Automatically refetches when user changes
 - USD values included when pricing is available from project
+- Pool-level stats (APR, outstanding rewards) are in `project.stakingStats`
+- Airdrop status is in `project.airdrop`
+- User query only contains user-specific data (balances, staking, voting power)